-To apply for a food service license for a special event, bring or mail the TEMPORARY EVENT application to the Anne Arundel County Department of Health located at 3 Harry S. Truman Parkway, Annapolis, MD 21401 TWO WEEKS BEFORE you intend to begin operating.
+To apply for a food service license for a temporary event, bring or mail the TEMPORARY Food Service Facility License application to the Anne Arundel County Department of Health located at 3 Harry S. Truman Parkway, Annapolis, MD 21401 TWO WEEKS BEFORE you intend to begin operating.
 There will be a penalty fee assessed for applications received less than two weeks prior to the event.
 The application requires information such as the location, date(s) and time of the event, what foods will be served, and the address and phone number of a contact person.
-The fee for the permit is:
+The fee for the license is:

 Penalty Fee (for applications received less than two weeks prior to event)